demastri/chessable-to-pgn/ReadMe.md

 Release Notes
 -
+- v0.31 - 05-May-2025
+  - added code to write " -KEY- " before first key move in a variation, and command line flags to enable/disable this functionality
 - v0.30 - 01-May-2025
   - support to write FEN when variations don't start at the normal start position
   - big code cleanup and change in user interface to make it easier to use